 "There are no sprints to excellence." ~Angela Duckworth

 Getting your best performance requires working on and improving your mental game...how you prepare for, think about, react to, and evaluate performance situations.
-Whether you're trying to get back to the performance you once had (performance restoration) or improve your performance to get closer to your full potential (performance enhancement), performance coaching gives you the information and knowledge to put you in a better position to succeed.
+Whether you're trying to get back to the performance you once had (performance restoration) or improve your performance to get closer to your full potential (performance enhancement), performance coaching gives you the self-awareness, knowledge, and tools to put you in a better position to succeed.

 Though individual and team/organization performance are very complex, they are the result of a very simple equation.
 The goal of performance coaching is to arm you with knowledge that can help you reduce and prepare for the potential faulty processes (for example, conflict amongst team members, mismatch of leadership style with the situation, low confidence under pressure) that could get in the way of aligning performance with potential.